IntegrCiTy/dblayer/examples/README.md

 ## Simulation Package

-Notebook **SimulationPackage.ipynb** shows how co-simulation setups can be written/read to/from the database.
+Notebook **SimulationPackage.ipynb** shows how co-simulation setups for the [IntegrCiTy co-simulation platform](https://github.com/IntegrCiTy/zerobnl) can be written/read to/from the database.

 ## Power grid models